SylvainTran/SylvainTran/README.md

   - University Projects (Playful Experiences/Games):
     - ALLISON’S THERAPY 3D
         - https://SylvainTran.github.io/cart253-Fall2019/projects/P3/
           - An experimental WebGL/Javascript project that used the p5.js camera.
-Eccentric experience.
     - THE DREAM OF A RIDICULOUS MAN 2D
         - https://SylvainTran.github.io/cart263-Winter2020/projects/p3/
-          - Used Phaser.js with a creative use of html forms, and the canvas.
-Fully functional surrealistic/commentary game running in the browser.
-Work-in-progress.
+          - Used Phaser.js with the use of html forms, and the canvas.
     - BASAR
         - https://SylvainTran.github.io/cart253-Fall2019/projects/P2/
-          - A theological exploration of the flesh using p5.js/Javascript.
+          - An exploration of the body using p5.js.

 ## Server side (Beginner):
 - Node.js and Three.js